JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 Note that we also need to define <code>DEFAULT_NETWORK_CONFIG</code>, as well as the previously defined functions for modifying network structure based on sampled_config, including <code>redefine_linear_transform_pass</code> and <code>redefine_relu_pass</code>.

-Finally, the appropriate import statements must be implemented.
+The appropriate import statements must be implemented.
 <pre>
 # search.search_space.quantization.__init__.py
 from .network_architecture import NetworkArchitectureSearch